schultzp2020/backstage/packages/core-components/report.api.md

   edgeWeight?: number;
   fit?: 'grow' | 'contain';
   labelOffset?: number;
-  labelPosition?: DependencyGraphTypes.LabelPosition;
+  // Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "LabelPosition" has more than one declaration; you need to add a TSDoc member reference selector labelPosition?: DependencyGraphTypes.LabelPosition;
   nodeMargin?: number;
   nodes: DependencyGraphTypes.DependencyNode<NodeData>[];
   paddingX?: number;
   paddingY?: number;
-  ranker?: DependencyGraphTypes.Ranker;
+  // Warning: (ae-unresolved-link) The @link reference could not be resolved: The reference is ambiguous because "Ranker" has more than one declaration; you need to add a TSDoc member reference selector ranker?: DependencyGraphTypes.Ranker;
   rankMargin?: number;
   renderEdge?: DependencyGraphTypes.RenderEdgeFunction<EdgeData>;